indigo-dc/analytics-portlets/doc/admin.md

 To include the modules, the administrator has to go to the ENES page and open the `Add` section (marked as a plus symbol on the top right side of the portal), open the `Application` menu, select the `Data Analytics` category and add the portlets to the page.

 ![Inclusion of the portlet into the ENES page](img/deployment4.png)

+# Upgrade

+To upgrade the portlets to a newer version, the system administrator has to replace the old jar files with the new ones into the `<liferay-installation-dir>/osgi/modules` folder and refresh the web portal.